 The Foundation promotes programs and projects which enhance Morrow Home Community or have a positive impact on the elderly in our community.
-The Elsa Turner Bootstrap Program, chapel renovation, and Morrow Home Building programs have been the largest projects supported by the Foundation to date.
-Other projects supported in the last eight years include:
+The Elsa Turner Bootstrap Program, chapel renovation and Morrow Home Building programs have been the largest projects supported by the Foundation to date.
+Other projects supported in last eight years include:

 - Activity Programs

 - Covered patio

 - Mechanical Lifts